-- (c) Further sanction was communicated by the Chief Personnel officer, Madras, on 27.1.2003 for filling up of 270 posts of Trackmen from Live Register.
+- (c) Further sanction was communicated by the Chief Personnel Officer, Madras, on 27.1.2003 for filling up of 270 posts of Trackmen from Live Register.
 Accordingly, notification dated 12.3.03 was issued calling on the retrenched casual labourers from serial Nos.
-636 to 1395 to report Divisional Office, Palghat between 17.3.03 to 19.3.03 with all documents such as casual labour card, date of birth certificate etc. - (d) The applicant reported office stating that she is a retrenched casual labour and here name is available at serial No. 761 of the Live Register.
+636 to 1395 to report Divisional Office, Palghat between 17.3.03 to 19.3.03 with all documents such as casual labour card, date of birth certificate etc. - (d) The applicant reported office stating that she is a retrenched casual labourer and her name is available at serial No. 774 of the Live Register.
 She had not produced the casual labour card, date of birth certificate etc. - (e) Casual labour card is a basic document for ascertaining the identity of the person.
 It contains details such as date of engagement, age at the time of engagement, particulars of working, number of days worked, personal marks of identification, left thumb impression (LTI).
 Para 2513 of I.R.E.M.
-(1968) refers. - (f) Instead of casual labour card, the applicant had produced only an affidavit which, according to the respondents cannot be taken as a substitute for original casual labour card. - (h) Due to non-production of date of birth certificate and casual labour card, the above aspects could not be verified.
-Since the applicant failed to produce the documents, the screening committee did not recommend her name for absorption.
-This fact was intimated to the applicant vide Annexure A/1 impugned order.
+(1968) refers. - (f) As per Railway Board letter dated 20.09.01, ex-casual labourers who had put in a minimum of 120 days of casual service and were initially engaged as casual labourer within the prescribed age limit of 28 years for general candidates and 33 years for SC/ST candidates would be given age relaxation upto the upper age limit of 40 years in the case of general candidates, 43 years in the case of OBCs and 45 years in the case of SC/ST candidates.
+The cut off date for reckoning the age is 1.1.2003.